adamcameron/kahlanIssue/README.md

 I can replicate at will this on the native Windows file system, on Ubuntu under WSL on the same machine, and on Ubuntu within a Docker container on same machine.

+I have also been able to replicate it on a second Windows machine.

+Having adjusted the PHP version constraints in composer.json, and running the code on PHP 7.4, I *cannot* replicate the issue.
+So it seems this is just an issue with PHP 8.x.